hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 We expect that you use [Prepared Statements](https://docs.oracle.com/en/java/javase/11/docs/api/java.sql/java/sql/PreparedStatement.html) when you execute queries that include user input.

-Please make your code reasonably easy to read.
-To keep things neat we have provided you with the `Flight` inner class that acts as a container for your flight data.
-The `toString` method in the Flight class matches what is needed in methods like `search`.
+Since we will be looking at your code, it is important to make your code easy to read.
+Use dsecriptive variable names, for instamce.
+Take a look at the the `Flight` class we provide, a class that serves as a container for your flight data, as an example to follow.
+In methods like `search', for example, you will see that you need to add a method similar to the 'toString' method that we provided in the Flight class.
+Use our `toString` as a style guide.

 We have also provided a sample helper method `checkFlightCapacity` that uses a prepared statement.
-`checkFlightCapacity` outlines the way we think forming prepared statements should go for this assignment (creating a constant SQL string, preparing it in the prepareStatements method, and then finally using it).
+`checkFlightCapacity` is also intended as an example that outlines the way prepared statements should be used in this assignment (creating a constant SQL string, preparing it using the prepareStatements method, and then, ultimately, executing it).

 #### Step 1: Implement clearTables